Training and support for schools and settings

-This page brings together council-commissioned training options for schools and settings in Westminster relevant to supporting children and young people with special educational needs or disabilities (SEND).
+This page brings together council-commissioned training options for schools and settings in Westminster relevant to supporting children and young people with special educational needs and/or disabilities (SEND).

 View the sections below to find out more about the different training packages that are available.

 Our SEN Support Toolkit provides a range of useful documents that you can use when supporting children and young people aged 0-25 including those with special educational needs and disabilities (SEND).

 The SEN Support Toolkit explains the responsibilities on early years providers, schools and post 16 providers for meeting the special educational needs of children and young people.
 The toolkit also includes guidance on many of the SEND processes that educational providers must follow.